stpraha/604NetDiskSystem/README.md

 progress
 --------
-2019-4-16: mybatis is used in this project to deal with mysql.
+2019-4-16: mybatis is used in this project to deal with mysql.<br>

+2019-4-25: use session to keep user-status.<br>

 Although ModelAndView is too old, it is used here.<br>